-I guarantee you my Hate collection is incomplete given the storied career that this Poland’s blackened death metal export have had, but my music library informs me that I still have upwards of ninety something songs accredited to them.
+I guarantee you my Hate collection is incomplete given the storied career that Poland’s blackened death metal export have had, but my music library informs me that I still have upwards of ninety-something songs accredited to them.
 I sometimes wonder if that is being generous, as Hate are one of those groups who are a hallmark of consistency in the metal scene.

 After having found a blueprint that worked for them, Hate have been rigid adherents to it.
 They’ll put a spin on it so that over time the outside of the package morphs and changes, but that core is solid and immovable.
 That’s why it doesn’t really feel like I have ninety-something songs from Hate, so much as I have three-to-four distinct moods of the band, as they continually remake the outer structure of their machine while keeping that main sort of imperial march to their overall sound.